 I am going to assume the polls are right and Emmanuel Macron will squeak past Marine Le Pen and be elected president in the runoff in France’s presidential election.
 (The polls actually suggest he will win at least 60% of the vote.)
 Let’s think ahead to the assembly elections, which come in June (also in two rounds).

 I have seen various references to a likelihood of “cohabitation”.
 This is nonsense, if we define that term properly to mean cases in which the president and premier are from opposing parties and the president’s party is not in the cabinet.
 But let’s give people saying this the benefit of the doubt, and assume they mean the presumptive President Macron will have a difficult coalition-building task ahead of him with the assembly he will face.
 This is not unreasonable to assume, given that Macron has no existing party to start with.

 Even this weaker prediction of a challenging assembly environment for the young “outsider” president is probably wrong.
 Honeymoon elections really matter, and France has had, since 2002, an extreme version of a honeymoon cycle, with the assembly election only about a month after the presidential.

-This first graph is from the forthcoming Votes from Seats by Rein Taagepera and Matthew Shugart (yes, me).
+This first graph is from the forthcoming Votes from Seats by Matthew Shugart (yes, me) and Rein Taagepera.
 Unlike most graphs in this book, this is not a logical model.
 That is, it is not based on deductive logic for the specific equation plotted.
 The equation is an empirical regression result.
 However, the basic idea of a honeymoon surge is itself well documented (as explained in Chapter 12 of the book, citing earlier work by me and others).